Last updated: October 20, 2025

 It is essential to know that Olipop holds a significant share of the prebiotic soda market.
 Industry data shows more than 400 million dollars in sales in 2024.
 The brand is sold in over 50,000 U.S. retail outlets.
 Such reach means a court ruling could affect a large consumer base.

 You can also see that the timing coincides with major moves in the sector.
 Coca-Cola launched Pop in 2025, offering 6 grams of fiber plus Vitamin C and zinc per can.
 PepsiCo purchased Poppi for about 1.95 billion dollars in the same year.
-The legal scrutiny of Olipop could shape public trust across all brands in the category.
+The legal scrutiny of Olipop could shape public trust across the category.

 How did the lawsuit start?